tekumara/notes/teamcity.md

 +:main
 ```

-Changes to a branch filter in Kotlin will take effect once the UI has been updated, ie: once the change containing the updated branch filter has been detected and applied by Teamcity, the next change will trigger using the new branch filters.
+Changes to a branch filter in Kotlin will take effect after the UI has been updated, ie: the commit containing the updated branch filter will be applied to the UI once merged to the default branch, but the new trigger will take effect in the following commit.

 ### VCS trigger rules are ignored